shawnharvell/react-typescript-todo/README.md

 ## Notes

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The original project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).